 Her works have also been exhibited in the United States in group exhibitions curated by the Shockboxx Project gallery, CA, the Praxis Gallery, MN, or by the SiteBrooklyn gallery, NY.

 Her video artworks have screened at events such as the experimental film screening programs curated by the Millennium Film Workshop, NY, by the Khloaris Production, NY, by Hijack!
-NY, or during the Corsica Docs 2021 festival, FR, as well as during the video art exhibition of the artistic collective Epigenetica, IT.
+NY, or during the Corsica Docs 2021 festival, FR, as well as during the Venice experimental video and performance art festival, IT.

 About Lena’s work